Prerequisite - minimal system requirements¶

 A Ubuntu 16.04 with a 4.4 Linux kernel is recommended.

 An NVIDIA graphics card using the latest proprietary drivers is strongly recommended.
-Besides, when activating cameras, especially fisheye cameras, a high-end GPU (e.g. GTX 980 Ti) becomes necessary.
+Besides, when activating the front camera, a high-end GPU (e.g. GTX 980 Ti) becomes necessary.

 An internet connection is also required as sphinx may have to fetch models or drone firmwares from some Internet servers.